nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The format of commands in GuestBook are listed in the table below.

-In the case where GuestBook rejects your command (`Invalid command format!`), you can refer to this section to use the right command format.
+In the case where GuestBook rejects your command (`Invalid command format!`), you can refer to this section to find out the right command format.

 | Action                 | Format, Examples                                                                                                                                                                               |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|